OWASP/samm/Supporting Resources/v1.5/MarkDown/SAMM-1.5.1.md

 ## Activities
 ##### A. Giving culture commitment

-An advances value development starts with a commitment to IT-Security.
-It comprises involvement (Employees take extra effort and voice their concerns regarding Security even when it is not their direct responsibility), Personal Responsibility (Employees understand that not only IT/ Information Security department is responsible for Security assurance; thus, they take responsibility for acting IT-Security), and  impact – my actions matter (Employees understand how their actions and decisions affect the “bigger security picture”: they seime the connection between their everyday work and IT-Security).
+An advanced value development starts with a commitment to IT-Security.
+It comprises involvement (employees take extra effort and voice their concerns regarding Security even when it is not their direct responsibility), personal responsibility (employees understand that not only IT/ Information Security department is responsible for Security assurance; thus, they take responsibility for acting IT-Security), and  impact – my actions matter (employees understand how their actions and decisions affect the “bigger security picture”: they see the connection between their everyday work and IT-Security).

-The Social Awareness is organization wide.
-The White hat attitude as penetration tester can be described as finding vulnerabilities by performing attacks on systems based on a contract.
+The social awareness is organization wide.
+The white hat attitude as penetration tester can be described as finding vulnerabilities by performing attacks on systems based on a contract.

 Trust is established, because the team assesses the perceptions of users regarding the safekeeping of private information and their trust in the communications of the organization.

 ##### B. Acting as a team and lifelong learning

-A Lifelong Learning process is applied, which establishes self-controlled learning based on constructivism-based methods.
+A lifelong learning process is applied, which establishes self-controlled learning with constructivism-based methods, e.g., self-controlled learning.
 The team establishes a reward system for IT-Security.
 Team characteristic can be categorized as potential team or real team.

-The Collaboration Characteristic based on Col_MM is non regular strong interactions, the Collaboration Management based on Col_MM is decisions made reactive, the Collaboration Process based on Col_MM is hierarchical conflict interventions, and the Information and Knowledge integration based on Col_MM is individual knowledge generation.
+The collaboration characteristic based on Col_MM is non regular strong interactions, the collaboration management based on Col_MM is decisions made reactive, the collaboration process based on Col_MM is hierarchical conflict interventions, and the information and knowledge integration based on Col_MM is individual knowledge generation.

 ##### ASSESSMENT
-* Is a value development established, e.g. a commitment to IT-Security?
+* Is a value development established?
+- A commitment to IT-Security
+- An ethical hacking process
-* Is life-long learning established in the organization?
+* Is lifelong learning established in the organization?
+- A reward system
+- workshops
 * Is a fundamental collaboration visible in the organization?
-* Is a security reward system established?
+- Do employees document security related issues thoroughly?
+- There is a in-house point of contact for employees to speak to regarding security concerns or questions?

+* Do teams commit to IT-Security in order to advance the value development?
+C
+* Is the social awareness of hacking processes clarified throughout the organization?
+D
+* Is a lifelong learning process introduced that includes a reward system for IT-Security?
+G Assessment 2: There are workshops for employees to learn how to minimize there own security risks?
+Is Security discussed in all departments at a regular basis?

 ##### RESULTS
 * Awareness of staff members regarding values
-* Customized plans for life-long learning
+* Customized plans for lifelong learning
 * Approach for development of collaboration within the organization
-* Accurate tracking of life-long learning activities
+* Accurate tracking of lifelong learning activities
 * Organization-wide participation in a reward system